Tiny-house movement: Housing for the homeless

 As of 2022, tiny homes have been gaining popularity as a temporary solution for homelessness across the West coast, and in the Bay Area.
 Homeless individuals or families are commonly allowed to live in tiny homes for six months while seeking permanent housing, often with help from caseworkers; if they cannot, they are evicted, and then the tiny home is given to the next person or family on the waiting list.
 An analysis of data from several tiny home communities in Santa Clara and Alameda counties found that compared to dormitory-style homeless shelters, which led to permanent housing less than 15% of the time, tiny home communities led to permanent housing almost 50% of the time.
 Dormitory-style homeless shelters cost about $17,000 per bed per year; some tiny home communities like Oakland's Oak Street cost $22,500 per bed per year (with onsite portable toilets), with the inclusion of ensuite bathrooms as seen in certain San Jose shelters resulting in a cost increase to approximately $34,000 per bed per year.
 While the median studio apartment in San Jose rents for $29,000 per year as of 2022, tiny houses come equipped with support services to help homeless persons get jobs and permanent housing, resulting in higher overall costs.

 In Edinburgh, Scotland, the Social Enterprise Social Bite asked Jonathan Avery of Tiny House Scotland to design a two bedroom variation of his "NestHouse" tiny house for its Homeless Tiny House Village in the Granton area of Edinburgh.
-The village was opened on May 17, 2018, by Angela Constance, the Scottish Cabinet Secretary for Communities, Social Security and Equalities, and features eleven "NestHouse" Duo tiny houses and a community hub building all built by Carbon Dynamic.
+The village was opened on May 17, 2018, by Angela Constance, the Scottish Cabinet Secretary for Communities, Social Security and Equalities, and features eleven "NestHouse" tiny houses and a community hub building all built by Carbon Dynamic.

-In 2023, one city in Florida publicly funded the construction of 99 tiny houses that were 64 ft^{2} each, with a fold-down bed and air conditioning to provide a place for the homeless to live, on a city lot.
+In 2023, Tampa, Florida publicly funded the construction of 99 tiny houses that were 64 ft^{2} each, with a fold-down bed and air conditioning to provide a place for the homeless to live, on a city lot.
 After one year, it was about 1/3 full, and a non-profit organization organized the homeless to live there to get them off the streets.
 There are also similar programs in Los Angeles.
 California is planning to invest $80 million to build 1200 tiny houses, though there are concerns that the tiny homes will not have a decent bathroom.

 The number of tiny home villages went from 34 in 2019 to 123 by the summer of 2024, in an attempt to prevent homelessness.
 About 40% of the funding for these projects has come from philanthropic donations, and while the homes are usually less expensive, it can take time to work through bureaucratic and legal hurdles, in particular to have accountability that they are a humane living space.
-Designs vary, but some are thought to offer better living conditions than tents, or simply being on the street or woods.
+Designs vary, but some are thought to offer better living conditions than tents, or being on the street or woods.